-Federal law requires that the non-federal sponsor, here the Port of Oakland, provide the lands, easements, rights-of-way, and relocations necessary for a USACE project.
-The Recommended Plan's lands, easements, and rights-of-way costs are \$63,686,000.
-Included in this amount is facility/utility relocation costs of \$1,706,000.
+Federal law requires that the non-federal sponsor, here the Port of Oakland, provide the lands, easements, rights-of-way, and relocations necessary for a USACE project.2 The Recommended Plan's lands, easements, and rights-of-way costs are \$64,093,000.
+Included in this amount is facility/utility relocation costs of \$2,303,000.
 These costs will be borne by the Port of Oakland.

 The project is located at the Port of Oakland on the eastern side of San Francisco Bay in Alameda and San Francisco counties, California.
 This study includes the Entrance Channel - Oakland Bar, the Outer Harbor Channel and its Outer Harbor Turning Basin, and the Inner Harbor Channel and its Inner Harbor Turning Basin.
-The NFS will acquire the minimum interests in Real Estate to support the construction and subsequent operation and maintenance of the future USACE project.
+The non-federal sponsor will acquire the minimum interests in Real Estate to support the construction and subsequent operation and maintenance of the future USACE project.